Blog

 How Much Insurance Do Ecommerce Companies Need?

-Ecommerce insurance limits should be based on your maximum plausible loss, not just revenue or what another company carries.
+eCommerce insurance limits should be based on your maximum plausible loss, not just revenue or what another company carries.

 The right amount of coverage depends on product risk, customer exposure, downtime sensitivity, inventory concentration, fraud tolerance, and contractual requirements.

-Many ecommerce companies end up underinsured because limits get set based on convenience (“what’s standard”) instead of consequence (“what would actually hurt us”).
-A better approach is to size coverage so a single incident wouldn’t materially set the business back.
+Many ecommerce companies end up underinsured because limits are set based on convenience instead of consequence.
+A better approach is to size coverage so a single incident would not materially set the business back.

-A Practical Framework For Choosing Ecommerce Insurance Limits
+A Practical Framework for Choosing Ecommerce Insurance Limits

 Use the questions below as a limits-setting worksheet.
 You don't need perfect answers, but you do need realistic ones.

-1. What Do Your Partners And Platforms Require?
+1. What Do Your Partners and Platforms Require?

 • General Liability Insurance and Product Liability Insurance limits